-Part Two of my Hashimoto’s confession on how I’m coping, my rock-star husband (literally and figuratively) and why Moab has to wait.
+Part Two of my Hashimoto’s autoimmune disease confession on how I’m coping, my rock-star husband (literally and figuratively) and why Moab has to wait.

 After seeing two conventional endocrinologists who prescribed medication but didn’t really care about lifestyle changes, I knew I had to find a functional medicine provider that could also prescribe me medicine and help deal with my other issues.
 I wanted to be looked at as a whole person, not just as separate organs.
 Dr. Loan Huynh is incredible and got me on the right path, with my new provider agreeing with everything she said, but she’s not able to prescribe for me, and I needed to be able to submit to insurance, so I had to go elsewhere.

-Early June I went to the Duke Center for Integrative Medicine where I found the best of both worlds.
+In early June I went to the Duke Center for Integrative Medicine where I found the best of both worlds.
 A conventional doctor with extra training in Integrative Medicine, who actually believes that a gluten-free, soy-free diet matters.
-She understands that lifestyle changes are key and that I can help myself beyond just taking a pill for the rest of my life.
+She understands that lifestyle changes are crucial and that I can help myself beyond just taking a pill for the rest of my life.

 A pill.
 Every.
 Single.
 Day.
 Ugh.

-She performed a more updated cortisol test than the conventional endo, because she understands that my adrenal glands play a huge part in my health and progression of Hashimoto’s.
-She understands that menopause at 36 (I’m now 39) isn’t as simple as just taking Estrogen Replacement Therapy because it depletes the body of selenium (significant for thyroid patients) and causes me to need more thyroid medication.
-Menopause at 36 was something I brought up to a conventional endo and they dismissed it without any further question, however, they said I should go on an estrogen-only patch.
-Later, when I found my current doc and went to an integrative OB/GYN I learned that this was absolutely not the way to go and it needed to be a combination.
+She performed a more updated cortisol test than the conventional endocrinologist because she understands that my adrenal glands play a massive part in my health and progression of Hashimoto’s.
+She realizes that menopause at 36 (I’m now 39) isn’t as simple as just taking Estrogen Replacement Therapy because it depletes the body of selenium (significant for thyroid patients) and causes me to need more thyroid medication.
+Menopause at 36 was something I brought up to a conventional endo, and they dismissed it without any further question.
+However, they said I should go on an estrogen-only patch.
+Later, when I found my current doc and went to an integrative OB/GYN, I learned that this was absolutely not the way to go and it needed to be a combination.
 So confusing.